vinb7/pulsed_laser_intensity_stabilization/README.md

 <img src="https://github.com/vinb7/pulsed_laser_intensity_stabilization/blob/main/Rabi Freq.png" width="500">

 # Goal
-Our goal for this project is to build a reliable laser intensity stabilizing device, exploiting PID feedback control, to stabilize a pulsed laser.
+Our goal for this project is to build a reliable laser intensity stabilizing device, exploiting PID feedback control, to stabilize a **Bold pulsed** laser.
 We aim to suppress power flunctuation down to 1% for a pulse width of 5 us.

 # List of Components
 - Laser: [PL202 Thorlab Compact Laser](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=12994)